-December, 2017: JKZ’s poem, “Fog on the 180 (Kings Canyon)” won the Edwin Markham Prize for Poetry from Reed Magazine.
+July, 2018: In December, 2017, JKZ’s poem, “Fog on the 180 (Kings Canyon)” won the Edwin Markham Prize for Poetry from Reed Magazine.
+Here’s the link to the Contest Winners page, which includes commentary on “Fog” by the contest’s judge, Ellen Bass: Reed And here’s a link directly to the poem itself: “Fog”

-November, 2017: Four poems are published in The Worcester Review — Vol. XXXVIII, #1&2.
+November, 2017: Four poems are published in The Worcester Review — Vol. XXXVIII, #1&2. one of the poems, “Watching the Film About Robert Bly,” can be read here: Bly.
 Copies can be purchased on the journal’s website.
-Here’s the link: The Worcester Review
+And here’s the link to the journal’s home page: The Worcester Review

 September, 2017: More poems on Bibliotekos, including one about hate crimes and the harassment and murder of people of color in this country, and another about the genocide of the Rohingya people in Myanmar.
 The link: Poems of Witness